-Here’s How to Support Mental Health During Colder Weather
+How to Support Your Mental Health During Colder Weather

-Ahead, some free, simple, accessible self-care hacks to help support mental health during colder weather, and really any other time of the year.
+Ahead, some easy-to-implement self-care hacks to help support mental health during colder weather, the holiday season, and really any other time of the year.

 Staying active throughout this season is a must.
 But we get it, when it’s cold and dark outside, sometimes skipping your workout for an extra hour of sleep or a cozy movie night sounds like a much better option.
 When motivation is lacking, try to remember the much-needed mood boost (and strong and healthy body) that accompanies a good sweat.